mercwar/Fire-Gem/README.md

 ```
 #### The Fire-Gem LLM Engine is a high-speed LOCAL LLM THAT YOU RUN ON YOUR DESKTOP !

-##### THERE IS A CONSOLE INCLUDED AND HAS BACKEND SUPPORT FOR CONSOLE AND HTTP CONNECTIONS
+##### THERE IS AN ASSISTANT TERMINAL INCLUDED AND HAS BACKEND SUPPORT FOR THE CONSOLE AND HTTP CONNECTIONS
 ---

 ### 🚀 FAST-TRACK IGNITION